aGus41/meraki-purger/README.md

 # meraki-purger.py

 ### Overview
-Deletes every the networks in your organization.
+Deletes every network in your organization.
 Lock the ones you don't want to delete

 ### How to run
 Python 3.6+ needed.